 Drafted customer service and installation agreement for solar electricity system provider for use with consumers of solar energy services.

 Select News & Events

-- Steptoe Again Shortlisted for Five Chambers USA Awards
+- Steptoe Shortlisted for Three Chambers USA Awards for Excellence

 - “Federal Regulatory Issues: Are Net Metering Transactions within FERC or State Jurisdiction?”
 Edison Electric Institute’s 2014 Spring Legal Conference

 - “Utility Revenue Erosion from On-Site Electricity Generation: What To Do Next?”
 Energy Bar Association’s 2014 Annual Meeting & Conference

 - “Studies and Engagement Strategy,” Edison Electric Institute’s Grid Talk: 2014 Advocacy and Engagement Forum on Distributed Generation